Approximating Continuous Functions on Persistence Diagrams Using Template Functions: Approximating Continuous Functions on Persistence Diagrams

 \section{Approximating Continuous Functions on Persistence Diagrams}

 As we saw in Theorem \ref{thm:Linearization}, the function $\nu : \DD \longrightarrow C_c(\W)'$ provides a continuous embedding so that $\nu(D\sqcup D')= \nu(D) + \nu(D')$ for all $D,D' \in \DD$.
 We can now proceed to the task of finding coordinate systems for $\DD$ (see Definition \ref{def:CoordinateSystem}).
-Indeed, the first thing to note is that composing $\nu$ with elements from $C_c(\W)''$, the topological dual of $C_c(\W)'$, yields real-valued continuous functions on $\DD$.
-By construction, these functions also respect the monoidal structure of $\DD$.
-The following theorem characterizes exactly what the elements of $C_c(\W)''$ are. \begin{theorem} Let $V$ be a locally convex space, and endow its topological dual $V'$ with the associated weak-* topology.
+The first thing to note is that composing $\nu$ with elements from $C_c(\W)''$, the topological dual of $C_c(\W)'$, yields continuous real-valued functions on $\DD$.
+By construction, these functions also respect the monoidal structure $\sqcup$ of $\DD$.
+The elements of $C_c(\W)''$ can be characterized as follows. \begin{theorem} Let $V$ be a locally convex space, and endow its topological dual $V'$ with the associated weak-* topology.
 That is, the smallest topology such that all the evaluations

 for $\vv\in V$, are continuous.
 Then the function is an isomorphism of locally convex spaces. \end{theorem}